 Many cancer treatments can cause nausea and vomiting.
 Nausea, also called feeling "queasy" or "sick to your stomach," is that unpleasant feeling you have when you are going to throw up.
 Vomiting is throwing up what is inside your stomach through the mouth.
 Nausea and vomiting can happen together, or one can occur without the other.
+The severity of nausea and vomiting varies among patients.
+Sometimes these side effects improve as you adjust to treatment, and most side effects go away after treatment ends.
 Relieving side effects, called palliative (supportive) care, is an important part of cancer treatment.